This example shows how to specify your tuning goals for automated tuning in Control System Tuner.

 When you have saved your tuning goal, click New Goal to create additional tuning goals.

 When you are ready to tune your control system, click Manage Goals to select which tuning goals are active for tuning.
 In the Manage Tuning Goals dialog box, Active is checked by default for any new goals.
-Uncheck Active for any tuning goal that you do not want enforced.
+Clear Active for any tuning goal that you do not want enforced.

 You can also designate one or more tuning goals as Hard goals.
 Control System Tuner attempts to satisfy hard requirements, and comes as close as possible to satisfying remaining (soft) requirements subject to the hard constraints.
 By default, new goals are designated soft goals.
 Check Hard for any goal to designate it a hard goal.